opnfv/opnfvdocs/docs/release/overview.rst

   interface devices (e.g., vNICs) managed by other OpenStack services (e.g. Nova).
 * OpenDaylight: addresses multivendor, traditional and greenfield networks, establishing the industry’s de facto SDN platform and providing the foundation for networks of the future.
-* Tungsen Fabric: An open source SDN controller designed for cloud and NFV use cases.
-It has an analytics engine, well defined northbound REST APIs to configure and gather ops/analytics data.
 * OVN: A virtual networking solution developed by the same team that created OVS.
 OVN stands for Open Virtual Networking and is dissimilar from the above projects in that it focuses only on overlay networks.